jackamsterdam/Major-Project-MEAN-stack-Shopping-Online/README.md

 Correct use of Enums to populate select option fields instead of hard coding strings

-Reusable components: products component cateogries component cart componennts and just passing Output to parents
+Reusable components: products component cateogries component cart componennts and just passing Output to parents no exactly

 use of custom directives custom pipes